 "Half the country apparently knows that story," Helen answered.
 "Why does it matter?"

-“Oh, Helen.”
-She sighed again, and as she exhaled; she shook her head.
-“Helen, Mr. Thomas is a spy, he was here to recruit Trixie.
-Our Government can acknowledge a ring of gun runners, but it’s ever so much more complicated to acknowledge the existence of an enemy spy.”
+"Oh Helen."
+She sighed again, and as she blew out the air she shook her head.
+"Helen, Mr. Thomas is a spy, he was here to recruit Trixie."

-Helen laughed, but seeing the serious look on her friend’s face, the laugh died away.
-“You can’t be serious, why she’s only fourteen!
-They can’t possibly want to recruit a fourteen year-old girl to be a spy.”
+Helen laughed and then seeing the serious look on her friend's face she stopped.
+"You can't be serious, why she's only fourteen!
+They can't possibly want to recruit a fourteen-year-old girl to be a spy."

 "Yes, they can," she answered.
 "And they do all the time.
 The younger the better."